pauba96/qbpy/readme.md

 ## Notes
 - You can look at the changes made to qbp by looking at this commit: ...
-- Namely, we adjusted the interp2d function to perform linear interpolation by default, as there is no exact python equivalent to the cubic interpolation used in Matlab
+- Namely, we adjusted the partial_deriv_patch.m function to perform linear interpolation by default, as there is no exact python equivalent to the cubic interpolation used in Matlab.
+If you want to change this behavior, set the environment variable MATLAB_USE_CUBIC_INTERP to True
+- We further divided the patchALign function into subfunctions to make testing easier

 ## Getting Started
 1. set environment variable: QBPY_BASE_DIR to the directory where the repository is cloned to.